Trinity Thomas: 2018–2019 season

-2020
+2019–2020 season

 On January 24, in a meet against Louisiana State, while performing on the uneven bars Thomas earned her first collegiate perfect 10.0.
 The following week she earned her second perfect 10, this time on balance beam, in a meet against Denver and Iowa State.
 On March 7, in a meet against Penn State, Thomas earned a perfect 10 on floor exercise; she was the second of two gymnasts that season to be awarded the perfect score, the first was Gracie Kramer.
 Due to the COVID-19 pandemic in the United States, the NCAA cancelled the remainder of the 2020 season on March 12.
 Thomas was nominated for the Honda Sports Award alongside Kyla Ross (who won the award), Maggie Nichols, and Lexy Ramler.

-2021
+2020–2021 season

 Thomas announced her retirement from elite gymnastics in May, citing that her ankle injuries earlier in the year has hindered her training for the 2020 Olympic Games and that she would instead focus on rehabbing her injury and continuing to compete at the NCAA level.

-2022
+2021–2022 season

 On January 16, in a meet against Alabama, Thomas earned a perfect 10 on both vault and floor exercise.
 By earning a 10 on vault, Thomas became the 12th NCAA gymnast and third Florida Gator after Bridget Sloan and Alex McMurtry to earn a gym slam (a perfect 10 on all four apparatuses).
 She is also the only NCAA gymnast to earn a perfect 10 on each apparatus at least 3 times.

-2023
+2022–2023 season

-During the season opener quad meet versus West Virginia, Ball State, and Lindenwood on January 6th, Thomas earned a perfect 10 on the balance beam, joining Bridget Sloan as the only Gators to open a season with a perfect mark.
+During the season opener quad meet versus West Virginia, Ball State, and Lindenwood on January 6, Thomas earned a perfect 10 on the balance beam, joining Bridget Sloan as the only Gators to open a season with a perfect mark.
 On January 27 Thomas scored a perfect ten on vault in a meet against Georgia.
 In doing so she earned her fourth career gym slam.
+At the 2023 NCAA Gymnastics Finals, Thomas tied the record for most perfect 10 scores in NCAA history with her 28th perfect 10 on vault.